-In your email, send me a pastebin link to the full source code of your program.
+In your email, send a pastebin link to the full source code of your program.

-Without the complete, full source code, I don't have enough information to help you.
+Your helper needs the complete, full source code to figure out what's wrong.
 Go to a "pastebin" site like https://pastebin.com/ or https://gist.github.com/.
-This way, I can run your program myself.
+This way, your helper can run your program themselves.